 The area has an average property price of £333,907.
-A building survey is highly recommended if you’re looking to buy one of Salisbury’s older properties, such as a Victorian terrace house or Georgian home.
-For a more modern property or “new build” property - and one in good condition - a homebuyer survey will suffice.
+A RICS Level 3 Survey is highly recommended if you’re looking to buy one of Salisbury’s older properties, such as a Victorian terrace house or Georgian home.
+For a more modern property or “new build” property - and one in good condition - a RICS Level 2 Survey will suffice.

 Prinsegate Chartered Surveyors

 9 Copsem Drive, Esher, KT10 9HD

 Prinsegate Chartered Surveyors is a firm of RICS chartered surveyors, specialising in Level 3 surveys in Surrey and London, offering industry-leading standards of customer service.

 "Communication very bad.
 Their surveyors and admin team dont liase with each other.
 Not happy with the service "

 The Thatch, 3 Dock Lane, Cambridge, CB25 9JF

 Based in Cambridge, Camsure Homes provide our RICS homebuyer report (Level 2 Survey), building survey (level 3 Survey) and valuation across Cambridgeshire, Hertfordshire, Suffolk, Norfolk, Essex and parts of Bedfordshire.